Bolsa Chica Ecological Reserve: Description

+Access

 There are two small parking lots: the north lot southeast of the intersection of Warner and PCH, and the south lot on PCH across from the entrance to Bolsa Chica State Beach.
 The north lot contains the Bolsa Chica Interpretive Center.
 It is the starting point for the Mesa Trail, which leads to the overlook and rest stop at Mesa Point.
 The south lot is the starting point for the 1.5 mi Loop Trail, which crosses a wooden bridge, passes two overlooks, and returns to the parking lot via a sand-dune trail paralleling PCH.